popcron-games/unity-library/README.md

 ### Programs and systems

-Programs are surface level objects that are operated by a virtual machine.
+Programs are surface level constructs that are operated by a `VirtualMachine`.
-They, along with systems are able to receive events using the `IListener<T>` interface:
+They, along with added systems are able to receive events with the `IListener<T>` interface:
 ```cs
 [Preserve]
 public class GameProgram : IProgram